THE SHORT BIO

 Later, in Shanghai, I met my shi-fu (mentor or Master), Shih Hong-e (施鴻鄂), an operatic tenor of strength, subtlety and taste.
 He and his wife, Zhu Feng-bo 朱風博, Zhou En-lai’s favored soprano, asked me to sing on Chinese TV.
 I performed many times to a viewing audience of 35 million.

 All this time, I wasn’t playing guitar.
 In college, even though I gigged, regretfully, I put my axe under the bed and then didn’t touch a guitar for 20 years.
 Back in the good ol’ U.S. of A., I met Tony LaVorgna backstage when I was performing in a musical.
 He said, “Good work.”
 I liked him immediately.
 I picked up the guitar again, found one of Jim Decava‘s masterpiece archtops in my arms.
-We teamed up and were selected as one of 20 acts from among 300 auditioners for the Music Under New York program and cut several albums.
+We teamed up and were selected as one of 20 acts from among 300 auditioners for the Music Under New York program in Manhattan and cut several albums.
 Even as a duo, we swing like a complete band.
+The state of Connecticut, when I lived there, awarded me the title of State Performing Artist. and our recording of Clifford Brown’s “Tiny Capers,” was a finalist in the 10th Independent Music Awards.